wakefulblock262/aetherstrap/README.md

 # phoebestrap
-Alternative bootstrapper for Roblox made in NULL
+Alternative bootstrapper for Roblox made in C++ for better performance and customizability, meant to be 'different' than the forked Bloxstraps.